-“Can I be a ‘widow’?”
-I often asked myself.
-“We weren’t married yet.”
+The whole “we weren’t married yet” notion made me question if I could be a “widow.”
 I later learned that in losing a partner – dating, engaged, or married – most of us share common feelings.

 But then it happened.

-Grief isn’t easy.
-JR is dead.
-MJ is dead.
-Yet, I have a pretty good life.
-I think of them daily, yes; but losing the biggest piece of your life doesn’t mean you’ve lost your life.
+Among many others I’ve buried, Jason is dead.
+So is Michael.
+However, I have a good life.
+I think of them, yes, and the tears show up sometimes still.
+Yet, it’s important to recognize that losing the most significant piece of your life doesn’t mean you’ve lost your life.

 Hope is fragile but exists, and happiness and grief can surprisingly coexist.
 People told me this years ago, and I hated it.